smarie/python-autoclass/README.md

 Here is a non-exhaustive list of interesting open topics:

 * Python 2 and < 3.5 compatibility
-* Initial import of PyContract is extremely slow (750ms on my machine).
-How to solve that ?
+* Initial import of PyContract is quite slow (300ms on my machine).
+How to solve that, if that matters ?
 * New annotations `@getters_wrapper(include, exclude)` and `@setters_wrapper(include, exclude)`, that would use `@contextmanager` or directly extend `GeneratorContextManager` in order to help users wrap all or part of the getters/setters with one function containing `yield`